hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 The personal Docker account credentials allow you to log in to Docker as an authenticated user in which the image rate limit is set to 200 pulls per 6 hour period.
 The users with a paid Docker subscription have no limits in image downloads.
 It could make sense to have a paid Docker subscription at team or company level.
 However you do not really need to upgrade your Docker account to a paid one.
 200 pulls per 6 hours period as an authenticated user should be enough to work on for individual developer in your application deployment to the Kubernetes clusters.

-The Docker credentials can be used to create a secret and install in the Kubernetes cluster to pull docker images as part of application deployments.
+The Docker credentials are used to create a secret and install in the Kubernetes cluster to pull docker images as part of application deployments.

 ## Setup Details